MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-move-table-fields-between-extensions.md

 ## Sample code for moving tables between extensions

-The following sections show the source and destination tables for how to move a table between extensions.
+The following code shows the source and destination tables and how to move a table between extensions.

 ### Source extension